vegaasen/wurfl-to-plugins/README.md

 wurfl-to-plugins
 ================

+# Description

-Simple Tool for exporting elements from the Wurfl-database to plugins in e.g FireFox, Chrome etc.
+Simple Tool for exporting elements from the Wurfl-database to plugins in e.g:

+* FireFox
+* Chrome
+* etc

+# Note

+Currently only one plugin is supported because of lazyness :-) - and we're basicly only using the UserAgentSwitcher-plugin for Firefox / Chrome